 As many as 5 million elders are abused every year in the United States according to some estimates.
 A recent government study estimated that only 1 in 14 abuse cases are reported to the proper authorities.
 Residents are often reluctant to report abuse for fear of retaliation or embarrassment, so they rely on the watchful eye of loved ones to advocate for them.
 The warning signs of nursing home abuse and neglect aren’t always easy to detect.

 Signs of physical abuse include bruises, broken bones, cuts, or burns.
 Signs of neglect may include poor hygiene, bedsores, and weight loss.
 Emotional abuse can be much harder to recognize, but signs may include withdrawal, depression, or a sudden change in mood.
 Financial abuse can be the hardest to detect, because more often than not, the resident isn’t even aware it is happening.
 Keeping a close eye on financial statements is the best way to detect financial abuse.

-Reporting Nursing Home Abuse in NC
+Reporting Nursing Home Abuse in Raleigh

 You should also consider removing your loved one from the care facility and contacting the experienced nursing home abuse lawyers at Kirk, Kirk, Howell, Cutler & Thomas, LLP to discuss your legal options.

 Filing a Nursing Home Abuse Lawsuit

 An experienced nursing home negligence attorney can help you navigate the complex legal process of filing a lawsuit.